‘Alaskan Bush People’ Goes Into Road Trip As Ami Wants Some Adventure Amid Cancer Battle

-In the season finale of Alaskan Bush People, the viewers get a glimpse of the new Browntown as Ami, Billy and their seven grown children visit Colorado.
+In the season finale of Alaskan Bush People, the viewers get a glimpse of the new Browntown as Ami, Billy, and their seven grown children visit Colorado.
 Ami, who is battling a late-stage lung cancer, wants to have some adventure before she begins with her intensive treatment.

 The preview clip posted on the official Facebook page of the Alaskan Bush People shows Ami urging her kids to get excited and have some fun as they discuss their future home.
 They have a road trip to Colorado to check the piece of land where they want to build their new homestead.
 However, not all fans are thrilled to see Ami out and about given her condition.